 If you completed your last exam more than five years ago, you'll need to take a preparation course before you register (cost $49).
 If you haven't taken Professional Level exams, contact ACCA about your eligibility.

-Full online support is provided.
-Since both modules are assessed by coursework, you don't face the pressure of sitting exams or arranging time away from work.
+- No exams.
+Both modules are assessed by coursework, so you don't face the pressure of sitting exams or arranging time away from work.